bradjrenshaw/say-the-spire/docs_src/src/devs/compilation.md

 mvn package
 ```

+This should compile the mod and bundle all needed screenreader library files and other dependencies into the main .jar file.
 After that, copy mods/sayTheSpire.jar to your Slay the Spire mods directory.